Chapter 6 Data Visualization with ggplot2

 geom_point(position = position_jitter(width = 0.5, height = 0))

-We will use the countries dataset in the package gcookbook and visualize the relationship between health expenditures and infant mortality rate.
-We will consider a subset of data by focusing the data from 2009 and countries with more than \(2,000\) USD health expenditures per capita:
+We will use the countries dataset from the package gcookbook to visualize the relationship between health expenditure per capita and infant mortality rate.

 countries_subset <- countries %>%